syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Spin-Button-Customization.md

 2. Image
 3. FontIconText

-N> For image and Fonticon we need to add the the respective image and TTF file.
+N> For image and Font icon we need to add the the respective image and TTF file.
 		For android: Add image at Resource/Drawable/{Image} and .ttf file at Asserts/{.ttf}
 		For iOS: Add image and .ttf file to Resource/{Image/.ttf} and To use FontIcons, add respective FontFamily name in info.plist file under Fonts provided by application category.
 		For UWP: Add the image and .ttf file directly to the project.